-While intended to regulate quarries while avoiding residential regulating cellar holes and in-ground swimming pools, these requirements also address major terraforming projects such as leveling property or creating farm ponds require numerous truckloads of material entering or leaving the site.
+While intended to regulate while avoiding quarries regulating residential cellar holes and in-ground swimming pools, these requirements also address major terraforming projects such as leveling property or creating farm ponds require numerous truckloads of material entering or leaving the site.
 Balanced cutting and filling within a site does not require a special use unless 250 cubic yards or more of material enters or leaves the site.
 For comparison, a typical in-ground swimming requires 140 cubic yards of fill to be removed, while 250 cubic yards is equivalent to 23 tri-axle dump truck loads.